 As well as becoming the new range-topper, the SR 1.8 introduced a pair of less powerful but still sporty-looking SR-badged models using the 1.3-litre petrol (above) and 1.4-litre diesel engines.

 February 2009 saw the application of a refresh for the second-generation Yaris, visualised by a gentle reworking of the headlights (see above) and the introduction of a new 1.3-litre Dual VVT-i engine with stop/start technology and a six-speed gearbox.

 Toyota Optimal Drive technology was applied throughout the range at this time, which ensured that no model produced more than 120g/km of CO2 but also signalled the early demise of the SR 1.8.
 The range structure was therefore reworked so that the popular TR grade became an official trim level instead of a special edition based on the outgoing T3.
-Soon afterward, TR models like the one below comprised 80 per cent of all new Yaris sales in the UK.
+Soon afterwards, TR models like the one below comprised 80 per cent of all new Yaris sales in the UK.

+If this part of the Toyota Yaris history book had a theme, it would almost certainly be Style and Substance.
 Even before the arrival of the third-generation Yaris in Europe, Toyota had strongly hinted through the unveiling of its stylish Yaris HSD concept (above) at the 2011 Geneva Motor Show that a unique selling point of the new model would be the inclusion of full hybrid technology.

 Three years in the making, the third-generation car launched in the UK in August 2011 and was instantly recognisable as a Yaris, albeit one that had just returned from Saville Row in a sharp new suit.